Ron Manners - Executive Director

 Ron was born in Kalgoorlie, Western Australia, to a family that had a long association with the mining town.
 A fourth generation prospector, Manners studied electrical engineering at the Kalgoorlie School of Mines before he assumed management of the family mining/engineering business, W.G.
 Manners & Co. (originally established in 1895) in 1955.
 He expanded and diversified the company which has evolved to become the Mannwest Group.

-Between 1972 and 1995 Ron floated several Australian listed mining companies, before joining the board of a Canadian company with operations in Mexico, Brazil and Turkey.
+Between 1972 and 1995 Ron floated several Australian listed mining companies, one of which became Australia's third largest gold producer, before joining the board of a Canadian company with operations in Mexico, Brazil and Turkey.
 In addition to his mining interests, Ron has pursued an interest in economic education, establishing the Mannkal Economic Education Foundation in 1997.
-He is an active member of the Mont Pelerin Society and is on the coordinating Committee for the Commonwealth Study Conference.
+He is a life member of the Mont Pelerin Society and is on the coordinating Committee for the Commonwealth Study Conference.
 Ron is also the author and editor of four books - So I Headed West, Kanowna's Barrowman - James Balzano, Never a Dull Moment and Heroic Misadventures: Australia; Four Decades - Full Circle - as well as numerous papers and addresses.

 For more information click here.

 John Hyde held the Federal seat of Moore from 1974, when Whitlam was Prime Minister, until he lost the seat with the defeat of the Fraser Government in 1983.
 John and his wife, Helen, then formed the Australian Institute of Public Policy, which in 1991 was amalgamated with the Institute of Public Affairs, which he directed until 1995.
 He was a columnist with the Australian Financial Review, The Australian and the Brisbane Courier-Mail, writing 745 regular articles for these papers, and has had many other articles published elsewhere.